Falcon Gold (CVE:FG) Shares Down 20% – Here’s What Happened

 Falcon Gold Corp.
-(CVE:FG – Get Free Report) shares dropped 20% during mid-day trading on Tuesday .
-The stock traded as low as C$0.02 and last traded at C$0.02.
-Approximately 524,961 shares were traded during trading, a decline of 59% from the average daily volume of 1,292,403 shares.
+(CVE:FG – Get Free Report) shares were down 20% during mid-day trading on Tuesday .
+The company traded as low as C$0.02 and last traded at C$0.02.
+Approximately 526,961 shares traded hands during trading, a decline of 59% from the average daily volume of 1,295,106 shares.
 The stock had previously closed at C$0.03.

 Falcon Gold Stock Down 20.0%